MugilanGN/Krunker-AimAssist/README.md

 # Krunker AimAssist
 Automatically moves the mouse to enemies surrounding the player's crosshair.
 This increases the user's chances of getting a kill and can be considered a hack

-It uses OpenCV to process screenshots from the browser window in order to find enemy healthbar's.
+It uses OpenCV to process screenshots from the browser window in order to find enemy healthbars.
 Through the healthbar it can assume where the enemy is located through distance and size manipulation.

 After finding the enemy, it uses Pyautogui to move the mouse exactly and instantaneously to the enemy, leaving the user with only the task of clicking